JimDesu/basis-lang/spec.md

 Subcommand declarations appear at the head of *body-content* per §3.12's strict placement rule.
 After the contiguous subcommand-declaration block, only *statement*s are admitted.

+A *scope-block* (`.scope`) is a body-internal keyword construct, not one of the eleven block markers (§3.1).
+It composes in failure flow exactly as *group-block* (`%`) does — an unrecovered body failure propagates out, and it may stand in the guard position of a `?`, `?-`, or `?:` — while adding the scope-local declaration, storage-reclamation, and obligation-discharge semantics of §3.17.

 ### B.7 Block Markers and Indentation-Sensitive Composition

 ```